Skip to content

 March 29, 1929, Deputy Sheriff Borkan Jones, Perry County Sheriff’s Office, died in the Troublesome Creek area trying to arrest five men for being drunk in public.
 As Deputy Jones dismounted his horse, one of the men shot him.

 Localtonians wish a Happy Anniversary to Louisville native Mariam Robertson and stockbroker Wallace T. McCreary, who wed in 1931.
-McCreary lost $3 million on bad investments one week before they married.
+One week before their wedding, McCreary lost $3 million on bad investments.
 The couple used McCreary’s remaining money to open a dress shop in Beverly Hills.
-Within months, the shop went out of business, and Nolan filed for bankruptcy.
+The shop went out of business within months, and Nolan filed for bankruptcy.
 Nolan divorced McCreary in July 1932.
 She married once and had no children.

 March 29, 1934, seventy-five downtown Louisville businesses and shops closed their doors for two hours so employees could attend Good Friday Services.